-It is worth noting that topics such as studies of the strongly correlated electronic systems, 62 high- T_c superconductivity, 75 colossal magnetoresistance 5 and multiferroicity5 have led to a new development of solid state physics during the last decades.
+It is worth noting that such topics like studies of the strongly correlated electronic systems,62 high- T_c superconductivity,75 colossal magnetoresistance5 and multiferroicity5 have led to a new development of solid state physics during the last decades.
 Many transition-metal oxides show very large ("colossal") magnitudes of the dielectric constant and thus have immense potential for applications in modern microelectronics and for the development of new capacitance-based energy-storage devices.
-These and other interesting phenomena to a large extent have first been revealed and intensely investigated in transition metal oxides.
-The complexity of the ground states of these materials arises from strong electronic correlations, enhanced by the interplay of spin, orbital, charge and lattice degrees of freedom.62 These phenomena are a challenge for basic research and also bear huge potentials for future applications as the related ground states are often accompanied by so-called "colossal" effects, which are possible building blocks for tomorrow's correlated electronics.
-The measurement of the response of transition metal oxides to ac electric fields is one of the most powerful techniques to provide detailed insight into the underlying physics that may comprise very different phenomena, e.g., charge order, molecular or polaronic relaxations, magnetocapacitance, hopping charge transport, ferroelectricity or density-wave formation.
-In the recent work, 76 the authors thoroughly discussed the mechanisms that can lead to colossal values of the dielectric constant, especially emphasizing effects generated by external and internal interfaces, including electronic phase separation.
-The authors of the work 76 studied the materials showing so-called colossal dielectric constants, i.e., values of the real part of the permittivity ε' exceeding 1,000.
-For long, materials with high dielectric constants are the focus of interest, not only for purely academic reasons but also because new high- ε' materials are urgently sought after for the further development of modern electronics.
-In addition, authors of the work76 provided a detailed overview and discussion of the dielectric properties of CaCu3Ti4O12 and related systems, which is now the most investigated material with colossal dielectric constant.
-Also, a variety of further transition metal oxides with large dielectric constants were treated in detail, among them the system $La{2-x}Sr_xNiO_4$, where electronic phase separation may play a role in the generation of a colossal dielectric constant.
-In general, for the miniaturization of capacitive electronic elements materials with high- ε' are a prerequisite.
-This is true not only for the common silicon-based integrated circuit technique but also for stand-alone capacitors.
+These and other interesting phenomena to a large extend first have been revealed and intensely investigated in transition-metal oxides.
+The complexity of the ground states of these materials arises from strong electronic correlations, enhanced by the interplay of spin, orbital, charge and lattice degrees of freedom.62 These phenomena are a challenge for basic research and also bear big potentials for future applications as the related ground states are often accompanied by so-called "colossal" effects, which are possible building blocks for tomorrow's correlated electronics.
+The measurement of the response of transition-metal oxides to ac electric fields is one of the most powerful techniques to provide detailed insight into the underlying physics that may comprise very different phenomena, e.g., charge order, molecular or polaronic relaxations, magnetocapacitance, hopping charge transport, ferroelectricity or density-wave formation.
+In the recent work,76 authors thoroughly discussed the mechanisms that can lead to colossal values of the dielectric constant, especially emphasizing effects generated by external and internal interfaces, including electronic phase separation.
+The authors of the work76 studied the materials showing so-called colossal dielectric constants (CDC), i.e. values of the real part of the permittivity ε' exceeding 1000.
+Since long, materials with high dielectric constants are in the focus of interest, not only for purely academic reasons but also because new high- ε' materials are urgently sought after for the further development of modern electronics.
+In addition, authors of the work76 provided a detailed overview and discussion of the dielectric properties of $CaCu_3Ti_4O{12}$ and related systems, which is today's most investigated material with colossal dielectric constant.
+Also a variety of

-Fig. 1.
-Resistivity of various conducting materials (from Ref.
-73).
+Figure 2: Resistivity of various conducting materials (from Ref.73)